ovh/docs/pages/cloud/private-cloud/deploiement_d_une_machine_virtuelle/guide.en-gb.md

 ### Configuring the virtual machine

-Use the next steps to configure your VM's resources
+Follow the next steps to configure your VM's resources.

 The row `New Network` allows to add a network adapter: